flutter/website/src/content/ui/adaptive-responsive/input.md

 input tool, so try to squeeze as much efficiency from it as you can.
 Your users will appreciate it!

-Keyboard accelerators can be accomplished in a few ways in Flutter depending on your goals.
+Keyboard accelerators can be accomplished in a few ways in Flutter, depending on your goals.

 If you have a single widget like a `TextField` or a `Button` that